datalorax/site/content/post/2019-08-16-exploring-geographic-variation-in-achievement-gaps.md

 <iframe src="../2019-08-16-exploring-geographic-variation-in-achievement-gaps_files/maps/m3.html" width="100%" height="400px"></iframe>

-Notice I've made the `radius = 5` to make them smaller and easier to see.
+Notice I've made the `radius = 5` to make circles representing schools smaller and easier to see.
 We could keep messing with this, of course, but we have a fairly nice interactive map already!

 Last bit, let's add a legend.
 This turns out to be trickier than I would have hoped/thought.
 My initial attempt looked like this